 Biltmore and Granada Golf Courses - the agreement commenced on October 1, 2003 with a term of up to twenty-five (25) years.
 Based on the agreement, as amended, the City is entitled to receive on a quarterly basis, \$160,000 as base fee for the Biltmore Golf Course, which is adjusted for the effect of cumulative price index over the life of the agreement.
 The quarterly payment of base fee in the amount of \$40,000 is due and payable starting October 1, 2013.
 For the year ended September 30, 2018, the City billed and collected from the management company \$170,826 as rental income.
 For the Granada Golf Course, the City is entitled to receive 100% of the golf course revenues and 5% of the revenues of the pro shop.
-At September 30, 2018, the City billed and collected \$738,844 from the management company for the Granada Golf Course's gross revenue.
+For the year ended September 30, 2019, the City billed and collected \$857,990 from the management company for the Granada Golf Course's gross revenue.